snowjaguar625/nodebestpractices/sections/errorhandling/centralizedhandling.russian.md

   next(error);
 }

-// Обработка ошибок в middleware, мы делегируем обработку централизованному обработчику ошибок app.use(async (err, req, res, next) => {
+// Error handling middleware, we delegate the handling to the centralized error handler app.use(async (err, req, res, next) => {
   const isOperationalError = await errorHandler.handleError(err);
   if (!isOperationalError) {